WHY EVERYONE IS TALKING ABOUT B CORP

 Certified B Corporations are companies verified to meet high standards of social and environmental performance, transparency and accountability.
-Launched in 2006, there are now 5000 companies globally using the tool to review the way they work, benchmark their activities against competitors and find ways to improve their sustainability credentials.
+Launched in 2006, there are now over 5600 companies globally using the tool to review the way they work, benchmark their activities against competitors and find ways to improve their sustainability credentials.

-The UK market is growing faster than any other, with 665 certified businesses ranging from fashion marketplace Wolf and Badger to energy firm Bulb, and brands Ella’s Kitchen and Mindful Chef.
+The UK market is growing faster than any other, with more than 900 certified businesses ranging from change-making brand Patagonia and fashion marketplace Wolf and Badger to energy firm Bulb, and brands Ella’s Kitchen and Mindful Chef.